NikolayKanchevski/GridPathfinding2D/README.md

 ````

 <br>
 <p>So that's it, just keep in mind that the visualization part only works in "Editor" mode and NOT "Play" mode.
-You can still create a code that does that in "Play" mode - the proccess should be very similar.</p>
+You can still create a code that does that in "Play" mode - the process should be very similar.</p>

 ##  🤝  Support
 Contributions, issues, and feature requests are welcome!